SAUSy-Lab/retro-gtfs/README.md

 ## Citation

-A paper outlining the project and the basic algorithm has been [published in the Journal of Transport Geography](http://www.sciencedirect.com/science/article/pii/S0966692317300388).
-Any academic use of this code should please cite that work.
+A paper outlining the project and the basic algorithm was [published in the Journal of Transport Geography](http://www.sciencedirect.com/science/article/pii/S0966692317300388).
+Please cite that work for any use of this code for research purposes.

 ```latex
 @Article{Wessel2017,